Hi, my name is Sandra Glavan. I'm the founder of Amosuir and anxiety expert based on 20 years of personal experience.

-On this journey, I read many books, watched countless documentaries and completed several diplomas in holistic nutrition and various therapies to expand my knowledge of mental health.
+On this journey, I read many books, watched countless documentaries and completed several diplomas - in Cognitive Behavioral Therapy (CBT), Psychotherapy and Counselling, Stress Management, Yoga, Holistic Nutrition, Advanced Nutrition, and Vegetarian & Vegan Nutrition - to expand my knowledge of mental health.

 Eventually, with hard work and commitment to changing my diet, lifestyle, and mindset, I managed to overcame chronic anxiety.
 This amazing achievement - which I used to believe was impossible - inspired me to help others also achieve the same kind of anxiety-free success.

 If anxiety is controlling your thoughts, social life, work, relationships, diet, or any other part of your existence, I get you 100 per cent.
 But there is a way out, with light at the end of the tunnel, if you allow me to show you the way.

 How Can I Help You with Your Anxiety?